 In the Trojan council, Poulydamas worries about the consequences of Achilleus rejoining the action.
 He argues that they should pull back within the city's walls.

 "What if it was Achilleus?"
 He says.
 "I'll never run from him."
-(Bear this statement in mind when you come to Book 22.)
+(Bear this statement in mind when you get to Book 22.)

 Hektor says they should stay on the plain, and the other Trojans agree.